Class Table<WSchema, PKey, RSchema>

 Chunking

 By default, it inserts rows in chunks of 50 at a time.
 You can fine-tune the parameter through the chunkSize option.
-Note that increasing chunk size won't necessarily increase performance depending on row size.
+Note that increasing chunk size won't always increase performance.
 Instead, increasing concurrency may help.

 You can set the concurrency option to control how many network requests are made in parallel on unordered insertions.
 Defaults to 8.